The best video hosting providers

 • No live streaming

-• No explicit AI features such as transcription or subtitling
+• Lacks AI features such as automatic transcription or subtitling

-• Data protection documentation is not prominent, which could be problematic for EU companies
+• Data protection documentation and information is sparse, which may be a concern for EU companies

 Panopto